aktv6/BlackJack/README.md

 # BlackJack
-A virtual simulation of a card game that is built to be played in the command console
+A virtual simulation of a card game that is built to be played in the command console.
+An example to show how OOP works.